Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

-\paragraph{Model-free training} In this mode, the \ac{AEC} is trained without relying on any model (analytic or data-driven).
-To illustrate the methodology, let's consider the \ac{DRL} system with fully connected {NNs}, as proposed in \cite{mohamed2019modelbased}, where information is transmitted through a stochastic, unknown channel.
-During each training iteration, the decoder is optimized while keeping the encoder parameters fixed, followed by the optimization of the encoder with the decoder parameters fixed.
+\textbf{Model-Free Training:} In this mode, the \ac{AEC} is trained without relying on any model (analytic or data-driven).
+To illustrate the methodology, we consider the \ac{DRL} system with fully connected {NNs}, as proposed in \cite{mohamed2019modelbased}, where information is transmitted through a stochastic, unknown channel.
+During each training iteration, the decoder is optimized while keeping the encoder parameters fixed, followed by optimizing the encoder while keeping the decoder parameters fixed.
 This iterative process enhances the overall system performance.
 Updating the decoder parameters is straightforward as it is a supervised task, and does not require backpropagation through the channel.
 However, updating the encoder relies on backpropagation through the channel, which requires a channel model to be available.
 To circumvent this challenge, the authors in~\cite{mohamed2019modelbased} employ an \ac{RL} model, treating the transmitter as an agent that receives the loss calculated at the receiver via an ideal separate feedback channel.
+Additionally,~\cite{khanzadeh2025end} incorporates \ac{FiLM} layers into the \ac{AEC} architecture to enable online adaptation during deployment, allowing the model to adjust to channel conditions that differ from those observed during training without retraining.

-\paragraph{Transmitter-exclusive training} Transmitter-exclusive approaches perform the training on the transmitter side only, This training mode is well-suited for the {IoBNT} scenario, where the transmitter is usually easily accessible, as it is located outside the body, and the receiver is of low complexity and located inside, as seen in~\cite {angerbauer2023towards, khanzadeh2024explainable}.
-The proposed \ac{AAEC} in~\cite{angerbauer2023towards, khanzadeh2024explainable} employs a \ac{CNN} as the encoder for binary symbol transmission with adjustable transmission concentration levels, along with a simple threshold detector as the decoder, which is implemented by a single convolutional layer for training purposes.
+\textbf{Transmitter-Exclusive Training:} Transmitter-exclusive approaches perform the training on the transmitter side only.
+This training mode is well-suited for the {IoBNT} scenario, where the transmitter is usually easily accessible, as it is located outside the body, and the receiver is of low complexity and located inside, as specified in~\cite {angerbauer2023towards, khanzadeh2024explainable}.
+The proposed \ac{AAEC} in~\cite{angerbauer2023towards, khanzadeh2024explainable} employs a \ac{CNN} encoder for binary transmission with adjustable concentration levels and a threshold-based decoder realized as a single convolutional layer.
 This approach seeks to mitigate the impact of residual molecules from prior transmissions by encoding symbols to counteract lingering interference, thereby reducing \ac{ISI}.